Types of Retainers

 • Cost and availability: Before choosing a retainer, look into how much it will cost to replace and how long it will take to get another one.
 In the event that you do lose or damage your retainer, you don’t want to be stuck paying a high cost or waiting for a long time.
 Waiting could put your teeth at risk of shifting.

-What do Retainers Look Like?
+What Do Retainers Look Like?

 Permanent retainers are made of metal, but they are attached to the back of the teeth, so they are nearly invisible.